Flawed groups and the topology of character varieties: Questions and Conjectures

 \section{Questions and Conjectures}

 In this final section we list some questions and conjectures for further research:

 \begin{enumerate} \item From the work in \cite{munozsl2,munozsu2} it is clear that torus knots are $\SL(2,\C)$-flawed.
-We will call a group a \textit{generalized torus knot group} if it can be presented as for positive integers $n_{1},...,n_{r}$.
-When $r=2$ these are torus knot groups.
-We conjecture that generalized torus knot groups are flawed. \item We know that closed hyperbolic surface groups are flawless and that was shown using Higgs bundle theory.
+We will call a group a \textit{generalized torus link group} if it can be presented as for positive integers $n_{1},...,n_{r}$.
+When $r=2$ these are torus link groups and if further $\gcd(n_1,n_2)=1$ these are torus knot groups.
+We conjecture that generalized torus link groups are flawed. \item We know that closed hyperbolic surface groups are flawless and that was shown using Higgs bundle theory.
 Given the work in \cite{FGN}, we conjecture that all non-abelian K\"ahler groups are flawless. \item A group is {\it supersolvable} if it admits an invariant normal series where all the factors are cyclic groups.
 Finitely generated supersolvable groups generalize finitely generated nilpotent groups.
 Given results in \cite{Borel-Serre,SpSt}, we conjecture that finitely generated supersolvable groups are flawed. \item We have shown free products of nilpotent groups are flawed (Theorem \ref{main:thm}).
-Are free products of nilpotent groups amalgamated over abelian groups also flawed? \item Thinking more like a geometric group theorist, if two groups are commensurable, and one is flawed, is the other also flawed? \end{enumerate}
+Are free products of nilpotent groups amalgamated over abelian groups also flawed? \item Thinking more like a geometric group theorist, if two groups are commensurable, and one is flawed, is the other also flawed? \end{enumerate} [1]{$^{#1}$} \cdprime{$''$} \Dbar{\leavevmode\lower.6ex\hbox to 0pt{ -.23ex \accent"16\hss}D} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}